 Your are not failing or failing your baby

 So, if you are cuddling or rocking or your baby needs a breastfeed to fall asleep, whatever his age, you are not failing and you are not failing your baby by neglecting to ‘teach’ him a skill (as self settling is presented).
 You can’t teach a baby to walk before his little muscles are developed enough; you can’t teach him to talk before his oral structures and the brain wiring that enables this are present and he won’t be able to truly ‘self soothe’ no matter how long you leave him to cry himself to sleep, until he has developed the brain structures and cognitive skills that enable emotional regulation – in other words, the ability to calm himself when he becomes upset.

 Infancy is a time of rapid development; a time when tiny brains are being wired.
 Babies need our help to learn how to regulate their emotions, meaning that when we respond and soothe their cries, we help them understand that when they are upset, they can calm down.
 As we respond to babies, we are also encouraging the development of brain connections that make it physiologically possible for them to react appropriately to stressful situations and to switch off a stress response more quickly.
 According to a longitudinal study of school-aged children, responsive nurturing encourages the development of the hippocampus, a region of the brain that is key to memory and stress modulation.
 This means that by responding to your baby now, when she is older, she will have a better capacity to soothe herself and calm down if she is feeling upset, angry or anxious.

-Pinky McKay is an International Board Certified Lactation Consultant and best-selling author of the newly revised ‘Sleeping Like a Baby’.
-She is holding a Baby Sleep seminar in Melbourne on 4th February (2017).
-See More and book HERE
+Pinky McKay is Australia’s most recognised and respected breastfeeding expert and advocate for gentle parenting.
+She’s an International Board Certified Lactation Consultant and best-selling author of the newly revised ‘Sleeping Like a Baby’.
+Download the first chapter FREE .